BCDA-APS/pvMail/docs/source/pvMail/ini_config.rst

-Comments in the application configuration settings file will be ignored and will not be written back to the file if the file is rewritten from :meth:`PvMail.ini_config.Config.write`.
+Comments in the application configuration settings file will be ignored and will not be written back to the file if the file is rewritten from :meth:`ini_config.Config.write`.
 A tricky way to preserve *comment* information is to write the comment as if it were a variable to be set inside a section, or possible an entire section.
 Such as: